3-Day Bow Building Class

 Join me in the shop for three days and learn how to craft a powerful, smooth shooting white wood selfbow with basic hand tools.
-You’ll leave here with a one-piece longbow that's suitable for both small and large game; built from start to finish by you.
+You’ll leave the course with a one-piece longbow that's suitable for both small and large game; built from start to finish by you.
 Together, we'll explore a tried-and-true hunting technology of the ancients, and one that remains effective and widespread today.

 White woods (used to describe hardwoods that have thick sapwood and very light color) have been used to make bows for thousands of years.
 They grow abundantly in almost every environment and can make fast, durable weapons when well executed.
 They generally require less work than bows made of osage orange because there's no need to "chase a ring", and their tension strength makes them more forgiving of a new bowyer's errors.
 Quality bow woods can often be found growing right in your back yard!

 Osage orange is one of the most highly sought-after bow woods in the world, but it grows in limited areas of the central and southern United States.
 It's often twisted, wiggly, and full of knots, cracks, and other obstacles.
 When you buy it, it's expensive; and when you cut it yourself, you go through a lot of osage before you find one as straight and trouble-free as the everyday white wood tree.

 It's my belief that in order to introduce as many people as possible to the art of bow-making (with their local and readily available hardwoods), we need to set aside the coveted osage tree.
 It's time to get excited about the high-performance bows that can be made from the oaks, hickories, elms, maples, hackberry and more.